Hind! Hindia! Hindi!

 Skaramagas hosts the largest, long-term refugee camp in Greece with approximately 3500 residents largely from Syria, Iraq and Afghanistan.
 Yes, those very people who fled their war-torn countries in search of a better life.
 The very people who got on to rubber dinghies with remains of their homes in bags and families in their arms, and braved the rough seas, knowing their shot at life itself was a mere fifty-fifty.
 People who had lives and jobs like ours back in their home countries until a show of political bravado by those who wield power with vested interests, got their homes bombed and dear ones killed.
 People who have seen life and death like not many of us have… Yet.

 The “Drops” as we are called at DiH (Dråpen I Havet) have a particular commitment towards women and children.
-Typically our schedule involves a mother and baby space through the morning where women bring their babies of up to 2 years for a bath and exchange of clothes for fresh laundry.
-Post noon we have activities like Craft and Creative/Beauty/English classes/Dance for kids and women of various age groups.
-We also work at central warehouses to sort and organize clothes and shoes donated from the world over, to either send it out to other camps across Greece or distribute at Skaramagas.
+The volunteers of DiH tasks run a mother and baby space through the morning where women bring their babies of up to 2 years for a bath and exchange of clothes for fresh laundry.
+Post noon there are activities like Craft and Creative/Beauty/English classes/Dance for kids and women of various age groups.
+DiH volunteers also work at central warehouses to sort and organise clothes and shoes donated from the world over, to either send them out to other camps across Greece or distribute at Skaramagas.
 I got to work with the Red Cross for 3 days, distributing winter necessities and sleeping bags to all registered families at the camp.
 DiH is also constructing a Community Centre within the camp that will consist of a library, media room and space for socio-cultural activities for the refugees.

 There are around 1300 children under the age of 12 at the camp and over 90 unaccompanied minors.
 Take a moment to let that sink in.
-These children have had their childhoods taken away from them.
+These children have had their childhood taken away.
 Their schools, friends, families, homes… They have seen death, gore, war.
 They have survived a precarious journey to reach here.
 Like all children, they are bundles of energy and curiosity, many on the verge of adolescence; confused, bored, angry, sad and what is beyond my comprehension… numb to pain.
-Let us understand and acknowledge the fact that the conscious decisions of fellow human beings is responsible for creating an entire generation of bewildered, directionless youth.
+Let us understand and acknowledge the fact that the conscious decisions of fellow human beings are responsible for creating an entire generation of bewildered, directionless youth.

 The above is only a small representative of the absolute number of refugee and internally displaced children the wars have created.
 Not to take anything away from children born into dire circumstances, the mighty difference in children displaced by war is the element of shock and disbelief.
 The refusal to reconcile with the situation.
 The constant angst.
 The height of hopelessness I witnessed at the camp was when children, who upon arriving on European shores had started to dream again, are told by their parents that they will be returning home.
-So dejected are these people living the life of a refugee and by the lack of improvement in their situation that they would rather return home and hope the war kills them!
+So dejected are these people living the refugee-life; with the lack of improvement in their situation that they would rather return home hoping the war kills them!

 Life does not give us all the time and space to think of and do something for others.
 We somehow get too consumed with making our own lives better.
 But amidst their own daily ordeals, many people work for causes dear to them.
 Some actively, some passively.
 Some work for several at a time and some for one primary cause.
 Some believe in charity and some just try to make a difference in the lives of those around who need a helping hand.
 The important thing I feel, is to be compassionate and discerning of the needs of others.